Rakhat Achylova

-Rakhat Achylova in Kyrgyz: Рахат Ачылова (30 May 1941 – 5 March 2015) was a sociologist from Kyrgyzstan, who studied the roles of women and the family, as well as Islam in her country.
+Rakhat Achylova (Рахат Ачылова; 30 May 1941 – 5 March 2015) was a sociologist from Kyrgyzstan, who studied the roles of women and the family, as well as Islam in her country.
 She was a member of the Supreme Council from 1995 to 2000.

 Biography

-Achylova was born on 30 May 1941 in the village of Govsubar, in Batken region of the Kirghiz Soviet Socialist Republic.
+Achylova was born on 30 May 1941 in the village of Govsubar, in the Batken region of the Kirghiz Soviet Socialist Republic.
 She graduated from Jalalabad State University in 1958.
 In 1963 she joined the History Department at Kyrgyz National University as a lecturer.
 She then moved from the History Department to the Department of Sociology.
 Here she worked in the first social sciences laboratory under the supervision of Asanbek Tabaldiev (ky).
 In 1975, after the death of Tabaldiev, she became Head of the Department of Social Sciences, until 1987.
 In 1988 she graduated with a PhD from Saint Petersberg State University.
 She later was appointed Rector of the V. Mayakovsky Kyrgyz Women's Pedagogical Institute.
 She was also chair of the Centre for Independent Women in Development in Kyrgyzstan.

 In 1995 she was elected to the Jogorku Kenesh (Supreme Council) of Kyrgyzstan.
 Her tenure on the Council ended in 2000.
 In 2006 she was a member of the Presidential Commission for National Ideology.

 Achylova died on 5 March 2015, after suffering a heart attack.
 Her civil funeral was held on 7 March at the Kyrgyz National Academic Theatre named after T. Abdumomunov.
 She was later buried at Baitek Cemetery.